5 Sources I Draw Design Inspiration From

 This shouldn’t come as a surprise at all.
 It’s THE network that’s recently becoming more and more popular among people looking for creativity online.
 Whether it’s graphic design, web design, DIY projects, fashion or decor, Pinterest has got you covered.
 If you’re already a member, follow our Pinterest board here.

-Believe it or not, inspiration for most of my pieces comes from the abundance of nature around my home.
-The featured image I created for this post is no exception.
+Inspiration for most of my pieces comes from the abundance of nature around my home.

-During my evening walks after work (with my one and a half year old daughter) I love to observe a variety of floral patterns, leaves, textures and even collect some to take pictures.
+During evening family walks after work (with my two daughters) we spend time observing a variety of floral patterns, leaves, textures and even collect some to take pictures.
 Later I import some of these into Photoshop & Illustrator to use digitally.
-The beauty has always been there but I guess I only started noticing it after becoming a designer.
+The beauty has always been there but I guess I started noticing finer details after becoming an artist.

 Another great way to follow nature photography is by following photographers on Instagram using tags like #naturelovers #nature #nature_perfection #natureporn